edgedb/edgedb/docs/guides/deployment/heroku.rst

    $ heroku apps:create --buildpack heroku/nodejs
    $ edgedb project init --non-interactive

-If you are using the :ref:`JS query builder for Gel <edgedb-js-qb>` then you will need to check the ``dbschema/edgeql-js`` directory in to your git repo after running ``yarn edgeql-js``.
+If you are using the :ref:`JS query builder for Gel <gel-js-qb>` then you will need to check the ``dbschema/edgeql-js`` directory in to your git repo after running ``yarn edgeql-js``.
 The ``edgeql-js`` command cannot be run during the build step on Heroku because it needs access to a running